barackd222/s2v-iia-nodejs-parrot-apis/README.md

 sudo hcidump -t -x

-5. As indicated in bug https://github.com/voodootikigod/node-rolling-spider/issues/74  - If you get an error with your peripheral, go into lib/drone.js and add this line to 202 this.ble.stopScanning();
+5. As indicated in bug https://github.com/voodootikigod/node-rolling-spider/issues/74  - If you get an error with your peripheral, go into lib/drone.js and add this line to 202

+this.ble.stopScanning();
 under
 this.peripheral = peripheral;

-6. Finally run:
+6. Finally run your application:

      node app

 // It will show you the port where it is running.
 Then just start calling its APIs.

 Any question or comment please drop an email.

-Thanks for watching!
+Enjoy!